 - Prep Time30

-Chef Robert Legget, resident chef for Philly Beer Scene magazine, shares his recipe for wild striped bass ceviche with pink grapefruit, Sly Fox Brewing Company's Route 113 IPA vinaigrette, gastrique, habanero, tobiko and crispy won tons.
+Chef Robert Legget, resident chef for Philly Beer Scene magazine, shares his recipe for wild striped bass IPA ceviche with pink grapefruit, Sly Fox Brewing Co.'s Route 113 IPA vinaigrette, gastrique, habanero, tobiko and crispy won tons.

 - Bass 12 oz wild striped bass, remove pin bones, skin and blood line and slice paper-thin Vinaigrette 1 habanero pepper, de-seeded

 - 2 pink grapefruits, body and juiced

 - 1 Tbsp extra virgin olive oil Reduction 12 oz Sly Fox Brewing Co.'s Route 113 IPA

 - 12 oz raw sugar Texture and Garnish 1 pink grapefruit, sectioned

 - 2 Tbsp red onion, finely diced